 - Be aware that whilst those coffee shops look really cool, some of them are men-only.
 So know where you’re going rather than just ducking in somewhere without looking it up, or asking about it, beforehand.

 - A top tip is to wear sunglasses.
-Less eye contact = less hassle.
-Plus it’s pretty sunny in Egypt, too!
-And if you want to blend in even more, don a headscarf.
+Less eye contact means less hassle.
+And, if you want to blend in even more, don a headscarf.

 - Pack plenty of sanitary products before you travel.
-It can be REALLY tricky to get any type of female products, let alone tampons, even in city centres!!!
+Pads are common but tampons can be a lot harder to buy in Egypt.